Seasonality in Forecasting

 Data Cleansing and Data Volatility

-The problems arising from a small amount of history and volatile data become greater when moving from calculation of monthly seasonality to the calculation of weekly seasonality.
-It becomes less likely that annual events will take place in the same calendar period, so may necessitate cleansing those those instances from the sales history and adding future instances to the forecast as planned events.
-There is sometimes an additional cycle of week within month to deal with.
+Seasonal analysis of weekly data is often more difficult than with monthly data.
+It becomes less likely that annual events will take place in the same calendar period, so may necessitate cleansing those instances, such as bank holidays, from the sales history and adding future instances to the forecast as planned events.